OTs-14 Groza: Features

-The OTs-14-4A shares 75% of its components with the AKS-74U.
+The OTs-14-4A shares three-quarters of its components with the AKS-74U.
 The basic components of the weapon are borrowed directly from the AKS-74U assault rifle and slightly modified, simplifying the design as a whole and making the weapon considerably cheaper.
 The weapon has modular design allowing for assembly of one of four weapon versions depending on the assigned mission.
 It is configured in a bullpup layout for increased portability and balance.
-The grip is displaced forward, making the assault rifle compact, suitable for concealed carrying and so well balanced that it can be fired using just one hand, like a pistol.
-There has been mention that the bullpup configuration has been hard to carry due to the weight on occasions with the Kalashikov action positioned close to the user's face when fired, making it sometime hard to use.
+The grip is displaced forward, making the assault rifle compact, suitable for concealed carrying and evenly balanced so that it can be fired like a handgun with one hand.
+The bullpup configuration has been called hard to carry due to its weight, and the position of the Kalashikov action close to the user's face can make it difficult to operate.

 The weapon fires from a closed bolt and has a hammer-type firing mechanism.
-It has a unitary trigger; a three-position combination fire mode selector switch / manual safety on the left side of the receiver sets whether it fires either the rifle or the grenade launcher or places it in "safe".
-The assault rifle is equipped with iron sights contained in the carrying handle that consist of an adjustable rear aperture sight on a tangent leaf with range graduations from 50 to 200 m, and a forward post.
+On the left side of the receiver is a three-position selector switch which in one position acts as a manual safety and prevents the rifle from being fired; the other two positions select whether the rifle or the grenade launcher will fire when the trigger is pulled.
+The assault rifle is equipped with iron sights in the carrying handle that consist of an adjustable rear aperture sight on a tangent leaf with range graduations from 50 to 200 m, and a forward post.
 The grenade launcher is aimed using a folding leaf sight.

-The weapon will also accept several optical sights, including the PSO telescopic sights which mount directly onto the carrying handle or, as on early models, onto a bracket on the left side of the receiver housing.
+The weapon will also accept several optical sights, including the PSO telescopic sights which mount directly onto the carrying handle.
+On early models the sights mount onto a bracket on the left side of the receiver housing.
 The OTs-14-4A also has a night sight dovetail rail that will accept all standard night vision optics.

 Accessories

-It is issued in an aluminium transport case with equipment and accessories for a wide array of tactical situations.
+The OTs-14 is issued in an aluminium transport case with equipment and accessories for a wide array of tactical situations.
 Included in the case are two different grip and trigger assemblies, one for use with the modified GP-25/30 grenade launcher and another for use when the launcher is detached.
 When the grenade launcher is installed, the combined rifle and grenade launcher is operated with a single trigger.

-A selector switch on left side of the grip near the trigger guard allows the user to select between rifle or grenade barrels.
-When the grenade launcher is detached, it is replaced by a vertical grip.
-A suppressor is also included in the standard kit, as is a quick-change short barrel for use with the suppressor or for when maximum compactness is desired.
+A selector switch on the left side of the grip, near the trigger guard, allows the user to select between rifle or grenade barrels.
+The grenade launcher is replaced by a vertical foregrip when it is detached.
+A suppressor is also included in the standard kit, as is a quick-change short barrel for use with the suppressor or for when minimum overall length is desired.